Bluefinger/css-inject/README.md

 	"selector": ["property"]
 }
 ```
 When removing a property, there's no need to map values to the CSS StyleSheet object, and as such all properties that are being declared for removal are listed in an array.
-Passing an empty array in this format is the same as `cssInject("selector")` in which the entire selector rule gets deleted as opposed to only removing a single property.
+Passing an empty array in this format is the same as `cssInject.remove("selector")` in which the entire selector rule gets deleted as opposed to only removing a single property.

 ### Properties
 #### cssInject.styles